Cache control instruction: Instruction prefetch

 A variant of prefetch for the instruction cache.

 Data cache block allocate zero

 This hint is used to prepare cache lines before overwriting the contents completely.
-In this example, the CPU needn't load anything from main memory.
+In this example, the CPU need not load anything from main memory.
 The semantic effect is equivalent to an aligned memset of a cache-line sized block to zero, but the operation is effectively free.

 Data cache block invalidate

 This hint is used to discard cache lines, without committing their contents to main memory.
 Care is needed since incorrect results are possible.
 Unlike other cache hints, the semantics of the program are significantly modified.
 This is used in conjunction with allocate zero for managing temporary data.
 This saves unneeded main memory bandwidth and cache pollution.

 Data cache block flush

 This hint requests the immediate eviction of a cache line, making way for future allocations.
 It is used when it is known that data is no longer part of the working set.